mng222n/loan-approval-ab/README.md

-cs-systems
+ce-systems
-the code developed in cs systems to manage the contacts in communication services
+the code developed in ce systems to manage the contacts in communication services